willemt/dogebox/protocol/one-folder-protocol.rst

 When receiving this message, we:

-    - if we don't have a piece that has the same index database, add the piece to our database
+    - if we don't have a piece that has the same index in our database, we disconnect *(This is because the file log creates the pieces we require.
+      If the Piece Log indicates wer need to add pieces, this is most likely a processing error)*

     - update our database with this piece's info.
 If a pieces's mtime is higher than ours.
 See below paragraph for how the replacement works